Wilooper/Lyrica/README.md

 - This is flask version if you want fast api version then visit:-

 https://github.com/Wilooper/LyricaV2.git
-- The translation engine is no longer accessible sorry for that but i am working on it.

 ## ✨ Key Features

 - **Multi-Source Lyrics Retrieval** - Aggregates from 6 premium sources with intelligent fallback